23f2005717/codejudge/README.md

     python run.py

-The backend will run at:
+Backend:

     http://127.0.0.1:5000

-## 4. Setup Frontend
+### 4. Setup Frontend

-Open a new terminal and go to the frontend directory:
+Open a new terminal:

     cd frontend

-Install the frontend dependencies:

     npm install

-Start the Angular application:

     npm start

-The frontend will run at:
+Frontend:

     http://localhost:4200

-## 5. Run the Application
+### 5. Run the Application

-Keep PostgreSQL running.
+Make sure PostgreSQL is running.

-Keep the backend running in one terminal:
+Backend terminal:

     cd backend
     .\venv\Scripts\Activate.ps1
     python run.py

-Keep the frontend running in another terminal:
+Frontend terminal:

     cd frontend
     npm start

-Open the application in your browser:
+Open the application:

     http://localhost:4200

-## 6. Important Notes
+### Important Notes

 - PostgreSQL must be running before starting the backend.
 - The database name must be `codejudge`.
 - Create `backend/.env` using your local PostgreSQL password.
 - Do not commit `backend/.env` to GitHub.
-- `backend/.env.example` can be used as a reference.
+- Use `backend/.env.example` as a reference.
 - The backend automatically creates the required database tables when it starts.